-Thomas Keating, a Catholic monk, has been a significant influence in bringing contemplative spirituality to mainstream Christendom.
+Thomas Keating, a Catholic monk, has been a significant influence in bringing contemplative spirituality to mainstream Christianity.
 It’s no secret that he is a promoter of Eastern mysticism, yet his books are found in countless Christian bookstores.
 Lifeway Stores says that Keating falls within the parameters of their policy on which books to sell.
 They say:

 “[W]e work very hard to ensure that the products we list are in harmony with our vision statement and product standards.
 As such, they are biblically-based and theologically sound.
 With some 100,000 books in our database, our customers could not expect to agree with every thought in every book, but they should not encounter material that is inconsistent with basic tenets of the Christian faith.

 But is Thomas Keating’s spirituality consistent “with basic tenets of the Christian faith”?
 We believe the answer to that is a wholehearted NO. Listen to Keating’s own words in his book, The Heart of the Word: A Spiritual Catechism: An Introduction to Contemplative Christianity :

 I have had the rare opportunity to absorb the contemplative tradition of Christianity within the context of monastic practice and experience.
 My own exposure to Eastern methods of meditation began in the 1960s.
 It awakened in me a deep appreciation of these values.
 These Eastern methods have expanded my understanding of the mystery of Christ and the message of the Gospel.
 Moreover, they mirror aspects of Christian mysticism overlooked in recent centuries.
 The contemplative dimension of life, present in all the great religions, is the common heart of the world.
 There the human family is already one” (Prologue).

 “This book is also for Christians who have turned East for spiritual experience and who now would like to integrate that experience into their Christian background” (p.
 3).

 And from Keating and Basil Pennington’s book, Finding Grace at the Center: